calebmsword/cpp-notes/value category.md

   // do stuff
 };
 ```
  - When we write `a + b`, the result of that computation  is whipped up and represented somewhere, but since it is not stored in a variable, it will not be made accessible to the programmer in future lines of code.
 The compiler is allowed to trash the value at some indeterminate machine instruction sometime after this line of code.
 While we can get the same *value* by writing `a + b` again in the next line of code, this data will be represented in a new address in memory.
-Therefore, the address is made latent.
+Therefore, the address is made hidden.

 It is tempting to conclude from the previous exampels that rvalues always represent temporary data.
 However, consider the next example:

 ```c++
  - int& number_reference = 3; // '3' here is an rvalue.
 ```
  - The C++ standard mandates that integer literals are rvalues.
-That means `3` in the above code is an rvalue and its address is latent.
+That means `3` in the above code is an rvalue and its address is hidden.
 However, references are aliases to some other value.
 For the reference in the example above to have a lifetime, the value in the expression `3` must have the same lifetime as that of the reference.
 Therefore, in this case, the value of the expression `3` is *not* temporary.

 Some people call rvalues "temporary values", but it is clear from the last example that rvalues are not guaranteed to "immediately vanish" by the next line of code.
 Using the terminology "temporary" to describe rvalues is objectively incorrect so I am avoiding it entirely in this discussion.
 Unfortunately, the C++ standard actually uses the concept of "temporary values" so you need be aware that it exists, even though it is bad terminology.